rayuchtai/penpursue/README.md

 - Tackling the related models:
   - I am crying tears of joy!
 I figured out how to do the thing!!!
 YES!
   - I figured out how to add a new character to another user without the character appearing on the other user's page.
 The gasp of amazement I did was great.
 Movie sound effect perfect.
 The edit, create, and delete functionality worked well.
 Now I NEED to add this feature to the other four elements' controller js file.
 - I'm adding CSS at the moment.
 If I calm down, then it isn't as difficult, however, I am in the beginning stages of css right now.
 I lost time because I had once again knocked out.
+  - The style is simple but I have never been more proud of myself.
 ## Checklists

 ### Making the different Sections Full Crud: